oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/3-custom-model/3-custom-model.md

     f.
 When the dataset picklist populates, choose: **dataset-read-only**

 1. Click **Next**

+> **Note:** The data being used to train the model contains more images than the dataset that you labeled in the previous lab to produce better results.

 1. In the next page of the *Create and train model* dialog, enter training details for the model.